Kingdom of Finland: History

 The adoption of a new monarchist constitution had been delayed because it did not get the required qualified majority.
 The legitimacy of the royal election was based upon the Instrument of Government of 1772, adopted under King Gustav III of Sweden, when Finland had been a part of the Kingdom of Sweden.
 The same constitutional document had also served as the basis for the rule of the Russian Emperors, as Grand Dukes of Finland, during the 19th century.

-Member of parliament Gustaf Arokallio suggested the monarchical designation "Charles I, King of Finland and Karelia, Duke of Åland, Grand Duke of Lapland, Lord of Kaleva and the North" (Kaarle I, Suomen ja Karjalan kuningas, Ahvenanmaan herttua, Lapinmaan suuriruhtinas, Kalevan ja Pohjolan isäntä; Karl I, Kung av Finland och Karelen, hertig av Åland, storhertig av Lappland, herre över Kaleva och Pohjola).
+Member of parliament Gustaf Arokallio suggested the monarchical designation "Karl I, King of Finland and Karelia, Duke of Åland, Grand Duke of Lapland, Lord of Kaleva and the North" (Kaarle I, Suomen ja Karjalan kuningas, Ahvenanmaan herttua, Lapinmaan suuriruhtinas, Kalevan ja Pohjolan isäntä; Karl I, Kung av Finland och Karelen, hertig av Åland, storhertig av Lappland, herre över Kaleva och Pohjola).

-By 9 November 1918 the German Emperor William II had abdicated and Germany was declared a republic.
+By 9 November 1918 the German Emperor Wilhelm II had abdicated and Germany was declared a republic.
 Two days later, on 11 November 1918, the armistice between the belligerents of World War I was signed.
 Little is known of the Allied powers' view regarding the possibility of a German-born prince as the King of Finland.
-However, warnings received from the West convinced the Finnish government of Prime Minister Lauri Ingman – a monarchist himself – to ask Prince Frederick Charles to give up the crown, which he had not yet come to wear in Finland.
+However, warnings received from the West convinced the Finnish government of Prime Minister Lauri Ingman – a monarchist himself – to ask Prince Friedrich Karl to give up the crown, which he had not yet come to wear in Finland.

-The king-elect Frederick Charles renounced the throne on 14 December 1918.
-Mannerheim, the leader of the Whites during the Finnish Civil War, was appointed as Regent.
+The king-elect Friedrich Karl renounced the throne on 14 December 1918.
+Svinhufvud resigned and Lieutenant General Carl Gustaf Mannerheim, the leader of the Whites during the Finnish Civil War, was appointed as Regent of Finland.
 Republican parties won three-quarters of the parliament's seats in the election of 1919 and Finland adopted a republican constitution.
 In July 1919, Finland's first president Kaarlo Juho Ståhlberg replaced Mannerheim as the first President of the Republic.